larryweinhouse/larry-sandbox/delivery.md

   i.e. places_batch-diff.factual
 ```
 - **Data sets for ad-hoc delivery**
-This is a set of our standard data sets as listed above placed on Dropbox so that Account Managers can send quickly on an ad-hoc basis to new clients.
-This will no longer be necessary if our ui will allow Account Managers to easily set up a new client.
+These are standard data sets as listed above placed on Dropbox so that Account Managers can send quickly on ad-hoc basis to to clients/prospects.
+This will no longer be necessary if our ui will allow Account Managers to easily set up a new client and immediately deliver.

 - **Custom data sets**
-  - Delivery options same as standard data sets (see above).
   - These all come from standard data views but have additional processing on columns and or rows.
-  - we currently use and environment file and scripts to do the processing
+  - we currently use an [environment file](https://github.com/Factual/PartnerServices/blob/master/auto_updates/custom_download_support/custom_download_support.env) and scripts to do the processing
-  - Here is the naming convention for custom data sets which will allow the same delivery workflow for these as well as above sets.
+  - Here is the naming convention for custom data sets which will allow standard delivery workflow.
 ```
 CUSTOM:
 <client_identifier>_<standard dataset name>.factual
   i.e. fav_client_bla_bla_bla_us_places.factual
 ```
 - **Delivery notification**
-If data is delivered to Factual delivery endpoints, we will send delivery notification.
-If we send to a clients endpoint we do not notify.
+If data is delivered to Factual delivery endpoints, we will send delivery email notification.
+If we send to a clients endpoint we do not send notifications.

 - **Product samples**
-We furnish samples for slices of any of our standard datasets in the format of final delivered product and deliver to Dropbox with a download link.
+We furnish samples (slices of rows/columns) of any of our standard datasets in the same format as our final delivered products as to set expectations.
+Samples are delivered to Dropbox and customer is sent a download link.

 - **Self service [database](https://github.com/Factual/data-projects/tree/develop/projects/api-downloader/sales_db)**
-This is self service sql database that we load up at each of our builds that contain standard data sets.
-This is used by Internal users to explore and download to be used for further processing or delivery as samples to prospects or clients.
+This is self service sql database that we load at each of our builds including tables for standard data sets.
+This is used by Internal clients to explore, download, or use for further processing.

 - **[stats](https://docs.google.com/spreadsheets/d/1kHMToN9rsTO5ytX-BgCc8rEJ2GKNWt94HJOeVbxiMyk/edit?usp=drive_web&ouid=106487463529999467763) sheet**
-We deliver a stats sheet for internal users to use for questions about data.
+We deliver a stats sheet for internal users to use for general questions about data.
 This is used both internally and shared externally with prospects and clients.

+- **Delivery Options**
+We have been able to satisfy all delivery requirements with the following three options.
+- Factual Dropbox or SFTP endpoints.
+- Client SFTP or AWS bucket.
+We **must** have passwords/keys and the ability to send via command line.
+- Client Web interface:
+  - This is a **very undesireable option**.
+Currently we do not have any partners that require this.
+We have accomidated this in the past by placing files in our Dropbox "Custom_Download_Support" Folder.
+Account Managers are then tasked to manually download to their laptop and upload to the clients GUI.

 ### 3) Current Process